mtaheij/PoGo-UWP/README.md

 # Warning!

+As of version 1.2.2:
+To use this App, you will need a (paid) authorization key for a third-party hashing service.
+Such a key can be obtained on the following page: https://talk.pogodev.org/d/51-api-hashing-service-by-pokefarmer A 150 RPM key will be sufficient for this app.

+Explanation: Every request that is sent to Niantic's game servers, must be signed by a hash value, calculated from various variables.
+Before version 1.2.2, this hashing could be done by the app itself, but the algorithms were changed by Niantic and the crack is not publically available.
+So far, the Pokefarmer team is the only one that can provide valid hashes.
+By using their hashing service - it needs an authorization key - the app is able to sign the requests correctly.

 The Game is Working but with some small issues:
 - The app is not 100% safe from bans.
 This means your Trainer account might be banned when you use it.
 I am trying to make a legit-like app, without cheats, but by using this app, you might be discovered and your account can be banned.